 The Birmingham 2022 Festival

-With the aim of engaging 2.5 million people, both in person – with many events near Staying Cool at Rotunda! – and online, the Festival is designed to reflect the people of the region, exploring heritage, diversity and youth.
+With the aim of engaging 2.5 million people, both in person – with many events near Staying Cool at Rotunda! – and online, the Festival was designed to reflect the people of the region, exploring heritage, diversity and youth.

 Here’s a look at some of the cultural events taking place across the West Midlands.
-Dates will be announced in the spring and we will keep the blog updated with all the details.

 Wondrous Stories in Centenary Square